MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 ### Diversify and Scale Up the Data

-As I wrote above, the scope of this project was limited to a single failure mode, so these models serve only as a proof of concept.
+As mentioned above, the scope of this project was limited to a single failure mode, so these models serve only as a proof of concept.
 To ensure the models are industry ready, a scale up of the training dataset would be needed to represent all failure modes.
 Scaling up the training data would also allow the models to generalize better to the different flight classes.
 I would expect to see improvements to the long flight and short flight class metrics if the training dataset were larger due to having a wider range of flight and engine conditions to learn from, making the predictions more robust to variations.

 ### Model Improvements

 There are multiple approaches still worth exploring to improve the models' performance:

-- Using deeper trees in the CatBoost models.
-As I mentioned above, I limited the depth of the trees to 10 to keep the timeline of this project reasonable.
+- Experiment with cross-validation using deeper trees in the CatBoost models.
+The depth of the trees were limited to 10 to keep the timeline of this project reasonable.
-- Feature engineering using domain expertise or traditional feature selection techniques.
-For example, using rolling averages or lag features and using the HS model prediction as a feature for the RUL model and vice versa.
-Feature engineering often provides models with quality features that can improve performance.
+- Try feature engineering using domain expertise or traditional feature selection techniques, such as using rolling averages or lag features and using the HS model predictions as a feature for the RUL model and vice versa.
-- Trying different architectures, such as using transformers as feature extractors or using other gradient boosting machine learning models.
+- Experiment with different architectures, such as using transformers as feature extractors or using other gradient boosting machine learning models.
-- Create a larger training dataset to improve generalization.
+- Use a larger training dataset to improve generalization.

 ## Conclusion
 <a name="conclusion"></a>

-This project highlights the power of machine learning in predictive maintenance and diagnostics.
+This project highlights how machine learning can be used to build tools that aid in predictive maintenance and diagnostics.
 By leveraging sensor data and combining one-dimensional convolutional neural networks with advanced machine learning models like CatBoost, robust models capable of predicting the health and Remaining Useful Life (RUL) of mechanical systems can be built.
 These predictions allow engineers to proactively identify and address potential issues, reducing unexpected downtime and extending the operational lifespan of engines.
 This enhances safety and reliability and translates into cost reductions and operational efficiency.
 I hope you enjoyed, please reach out if you have any questions or comments!